taichi-dev/taichi/nerf.md

 * Lego model with 800x800 resolution, trained for 20,000 iterations, tested on a machine running Ubuntu 20.04 with a single RTX 3090 GPU.
 * For detailed training method, please refer to: [https://github.com/taichi-dev/taichi-nerfs#train-with-preprocessed-datasets](https://github.com/taichi-dev/taichi-nerfs#train-with-preprocessed-datasets)

-## Quickly modify the model using Taichi
+## Fast model iteration using Taichi
 In addition to not having to write CUDA code manually, another advantage of developing NeRF with Taichi is the ability to quickly iterate on the model code.
 Here, we want to share an example of making targeted modifications to the Instant NGP model during the development of mobile deployment.

 In our early attempts, we tried to extract the inference part from the Taichi NeRF training code and deploy it directly to a mobile device, only to achieve a dismal performance of 1 fps.
 The main performance bottleneck lies in the highly random access to data in the hash encoding part of Instant NGP.
 This is not an issue in CUDA where the cache can hold all hash tables, but mobile devices suffer this due to insufficient cache, resulting in low performance.